How ASIC handles whistleblower reports

 This is Information Sheet 239 (INFO 239).

 We value the people from inside companies and organisations who come to ASIC with reports of potential misconduct or breaches of the law.
-Whistleblowers provide ASIC with important information and help us enforce the laws we administer and address and prevent harm to consumers.
+Whistleblowers provide ASIC with important information.
+They help us enforce the laws we administer, and help us to address and prevent consumer harm.

 We appreciate that whistleblowers can find themselves in difficult and stressful circumstances, and may risk their careers or even their personal safety.
-We take the concerns whistleblowers raise with ASIC seriously.
+The concerns whistleblowers raise with ASIC are taken seriously.

 This information sheet (INFO 239) explains: